-KEY FOCUS AREA HOW APPLIED AT HEALTH CHECK IN DELIVERY The project delivery governance is interests of the project.
-Clear respo delegations in place and aligned to onsibilities, reporting lines a and appropriate GOVERNANCE Project team is appropriately structured, skilled and resourced to meet project pressures and ensure scope is delivered.
-Robust governance structure with allocated responsibilities for time, cost and scope management.
-Governance arrangements in place to support productive relationships within delivery and monitor realisation of Benefits.
+KEY FOCUS AREA HOW KEY FOCUS AREA IS APPLIED AT HEALTH CHECK IN DELIVERY

+The project delivery governance is robust.
+Productive relationships exist in the interests of the project.
+Clear responsibilities, reporting lines and appropriate delegations in place and aligned to support the successful completion of the project overnance with bilities for time, cost and scope management.

+Project team is appropriately structured, skilled and resourced to meet project pressures and ensure scope is delivered.

+Robust g

+J structure

+allocated

+responsi

+Governance arrangements in place to support productive relationships within delivery and monitor realisation of benefits.

+GOVERNANCE